syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 ### Conditional styling

-The SfDataGrid also allows to customize the appearance of stacked header rows based on its row index.
-Refer to the following code snippet to achieve the same.
+The SfDataGrid also allows to customize the appearance of stacked header rows conditionally based on its row index.

 {% highlight c# %}
 //Custom style class